test157t/VRM-Assets-Pack-For-Silly-Tavern/desktop theme/Readme.txt

 Theme credits go to @Nyxkrage https://github.com/nyxkrage/st-discord-inspired/releases

-I have modified the theme to be darker overall and modifed the chat window/topbar for better clarity and screenspace for use with vrm, also added in a movingUI preset.
+I have modified the theme to be darker overall and modifed the chat window/topbar for better clarity and screenspace for use with vrm.

 Instructions:
 place "Discord Dark.json" inside of Sillytavern/public/themes